 Risks and Costs Without Regular Preventive Maintenance

 Without preventive maintenance, your organization is at greater risk for equipment failure, which is costly due to both repair spend and revenue loss from lost productivity.
-CMMS software helps facilities managers perform preventive maintenance, keeping facilities in top working condition.
+FM software helps facilities managers perform preventive maintenance, keeping facilities in top working condition.

 This not only improves the efficiency of FMs, but also improves the experiences of customers who visit locations kept in optimal shape.
 Customers place importance on how a commercial business looks, whether it is clean or not, and how it appears to be run.
 These on-site experiences directly impact the customer's perception of the brand (hence, the importance of maintaining brand uptime).

 Thus, it’s imperative that businesses maintain the best outward appearance to create exceptional customer experiences.
 Preventive maintenance helps businesses to achieve this at the lowest possible cost.

 Not performing preventive maintenance makes facilities vulnerable to potential disruptions.
 Learn about more risk management issues that facilities managers should be aware of.